Need help now?

 You will know what is safest for you and your children.
 Whether you are planning to leave, have already left or are not ready to leave your relationship, here are some tips to help keep you safe.

-Make a list of any emergency numbers you may need - Police; Aviva; doctor; lawyer; schools; friends and whānau/family.
+Police; Aviva; doctor; lawyer; schools; friends and whānau/family.
 Keep these with you.
 In an emergency always call 111.

-Get a cell phone.
 Make sure 'Find My Phone' and locations trackers are turned off.
 If you have no phone, WINZ or Aviva may be able to help you get a phone.
 Even a pre-pay cell phone with no money on it can be used to call 111.

 Talk to a lawyer or Aviva about getting a legal order.